lexi-lambda/racket-pipe-game-clone/README.md

 The main file to run is `main.rkt`.
 You will need to be running at least Racket version 6.1.1.8, which is only available as a snapshot build as of this writing.
 This uses some Typed Racket features such as the object system and improved pict support that are not available in 6.1.1 or earlier.

+This also depends on the `2htdp-typed` package (which is my own), which is included as a dependency in the `info.rkt` file.
+Installing this repository as a package will automatically install the required dependency.

 ## The philosophy of this project

 I laid out a couple of guidelines for myself when working on this.